jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_/Passing data using inputs.md

 :::

 :::::ExpandableHeading
-### &#x20;Passing data from one jig to another
+### Passing data from one jig to another

 In this example, the **sending** jig list called* Island Holiday Packages* is configured with `parameters` for the package date, price, and time.
 When tapping on a specific package, the parameters are sent to the **receiving** jig that uses the `inputs` in the `title` property to show the selected package, the date is used in the `expiresAt` property for the countdown component that counts down to the date, and the price is used in the action `title` displayed on the buy package button at the bottom of the screen.

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/gvf-nua3j_IavddFgHXJg_inputex1.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/gvf-nua3j_IavddFgHXJg_inputex1.png" size="58" width="2503" height="2520" position="center" caption="Sending and receiving jig" alt="Sending and receiving jig"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/gvf-nua3j_IavddFgHXJg_inputex1.png" size="58" position="center" caption="Sending and receiving jig" alt="Sending and receiving jig"}

 **Sending Jig**

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/SW5CK3E82Zy0G78Ysw7Qd_inputsend.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/SW5CK3E82Zy0G78Ysw7Qd_inputsend.png" size="64" width="2454" height="4956" position="center" caption="Sending jig with parameters" alt="Sending jig with parameters"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/SW5CK3E82Zy0G78Ysw7Qd_inputsend.png" size="64" position="center" caption="Sending jig with parameters" alt="Sending jig with parameters"}
 :::

 :::VerticalSplitItem